CVE-2025-67648 Overview

 Monitoring Recommendations

-- Enable verbose logging on the Shopware Storefront reverse proxy and forward to a central analytics platform.
+- Enable verbose HTTP request logging on the Shopware Storefront and forward logs to a centralized analytics platform for query parameter inspection.

 How to Mitigate CVE-2025-67648